ConyVidal/ConstanzaVidal/content/project/emotion_regulation/index.md

 url_video: ""
 ---

-In this project, we studied the use of linguistic distancing and cognitive reappraisal strategies during emotion regulation in children, adolescents, and young adults.
+In this project, we used text analyses to study the use of linguistic distancing and cognitive reappraisal strategies during emotion regulation in children, adolescents, and young adults.

 - [Research article]('publication/emotion2020_nookvidalbustamante/NookVidalBustamanteChoSomerville_2019_Emotion.pdf') published in journal *Emotion* (accepted December 2018)